“Like many other sun-hungry drop-outs after him, Ludwig Salvator found his happiness on the island of Majorca” - Sonia Schmökel

 The Walk #

 If you like a challenge, and have a good fitness level, this is a fabulous walk for you!
-The full 17kms circuit (there are shortcuts to shorten the distance to just over 11kms) takes somewhere in the vicinity of five hours to complete and takes you from the starting point in Valldemossa, up steep inclines and through grand holly oak and gnarled olive trees until reaching the Coll de Son Gallard, at an elevation of 766 metres.
+The full 17kms circuit (there are shortcuts to reduce the distance to just over 11kms) takes somewhere in the vicinity of five hours to complete and takes you from the starting point in Valldemossa, up steep inclines and through grand holly oak and gnarled olive trees until reaching the Coll de Son Gallard, at an elevation of 766 metres.
 Here, you continue along the oddly semi-barren and rocky ridge until the crystal blue waters of the Med and dramatic Deià coastline present themselves for your viewing pleasure.
 Turn your head the other way, and the Tramuntanas loom large.

 Keep walking and you’ll arrive to the cliff-side path with views to Sa Foradada to die for.
 The next big stopping point is when you reach the top of the 945 metre Puig Caragoli, the highest point of the walk.
 The road starts its downhill portion from here, taking you through the Es Cairats valley, past the Son Gual estate and finally back into Valldemossa.